neelsmith/histoutils/docs/worked-example/building-dataset/index.md

 // )
 ```

-That's exactly what we want to create a `Histogram`~
+That's exactly what we want to create a `Histogram`!